-From group homes to independent living, for a few hours per week or 24-hours a day, individuals who participate in our programs and services depend on Community Interactions, Inc., to support them in making their own choices and enjoying the same quality of life as others in their community.
+From community living for adults with disabilities and autism in Pennsylvania to independent living, for a few hours per week or 24-hours a day, individuals who participate in our programs and services depend on Community Interactions, Inc., to support them in making their own choices and enjoying the same quality of life as others in their community.

-The Community Interactions Day Program, located in Broomall, PA has a strong community-based component along with on-site activities such as art & music class, computer class, fitness and wellness and an ever-expanding variety of others.
+The Community Interactions Day Program, located in Broomall, Pennsylvania, has a strong community-based component along with on-site activities such as art and music, computer, and fitness and wellness classes, and an ever-expanding variety of others.

 Individuals enjoy contributing to their community and assisting those in need.
 Whether delivering meals, bowling, or recycling, our day program participants enjoy a variety of activities based on their interests.
 The friendships that are developed with people in the community help form lasting relationships and the volunteer skills learned are designed to assist individuals as they seek employment in the community.